-Search: search is an important feature of ecommerce UX that shouldn’t be overlooked.
+Search is an important feature of ecommerce UX that shouldn’t be overlooked.
 When a customer knows exactly what they want, it’s important to give them a way to find it quickly and efficiently without having to wade through pages and pages of other items.
 You can use semantic searches to decipher between product categories and attributes and yield better, more appropriate results for your visitors.
 Filters, within searches, are important because they further help your visitors narrow down their searches.

-Merchandising: online merchandising helps ensure your products are seen by the right shoppers.
+Online merchandising helps ensure your products are seen by the right shoppers.
 These can be items that are popular at the time, on sale, new to the store, and helps to ensure out-of-stock items are not shown to the customer.
 By adding merchandising to your ecommerce strategy, you can help promote the items your shoppers are looking for while customizing their shopping experience.

-Checkout process: with an average of 76% abandon cart rate, your checkout process should definitely be checked out.
+With an average of 76% abandon cart rate, your checkout process should definitely be checked out.
 It’s important for customers to be able to easily checkout once they’ve put the items they want in their carts.
 Part of the checkout process is making sure delivery costs and return options are clearly outlined before getting to the very last page.

 Make UX a part of your ecommerce strategy